-The Divison of Architecture and water covers research topics Architecture and Urban water, and includes also research in traffic engineering and renewable energy.
-The division is responsible for the undergraduate program Master of Science in Architecture and Master Programme in Climate Sensitive Urban Planning and Building.
-Together we are about 40 people and we have a very broad expertise in both education and research.
+The Divison of Architecture and water covers research topics Architecture and Urban water, and includes also research in traffic engineering.
+We also give an extensice education in Geographic Information Technology.
+Together we are about 50 people and we have a very broad expertise in both education and research.

 Architecture includes building construction, urban planning, cultural heritage, spatial planning and transport planning with the aim of sustainable development of the society.
 The research team sees architecture as constructive, economical, practical and functional design integrated with the aesthetic, harmonious, and symbolic dimensions.
 It also includes the relationship between people, nature, history and built environment in different levels of society.

-Urban water focuses on water supply and sewerage systems with based on the sustainability and wise use of resources.
+Urban Water Engineering focuses on water supply and sewerage systems with based on the sustainability and wise use of resources.
 We work with quantity and quality issues relating to day-and melt water, wastewater and drinking water in different stages of processing.

 Nutrient cycling and issues related to thermal effects of water and wastewater systems are essential, as are application in the society of the constructed subject knowledge.